Careers at the NAM

 Responsible for the implementation and ongoing management of portfolio of special programs and initiatives of the National Academy of Medicine (NAM).
 These activities currently include the Culture of Health Program, Healthy Longevity Global Grand Challenge, Action Collaborative on Clinician Well-Being and Resilience, Action Collaborative on Countering the US Opioid Epidemic, and Vital Directions for Health and Health Care Initiative.
 In consultation with the President and Executive Officer, ensures that current programs and initiatives are successful, meeting their goals, and have sufficient resources.
 Develops the overall budget, including staffing requirements and ensures that each activity meets its stated objectives and supports the mission of the NAM.
 Cultivates internal and external relations related to NAM programs.
 Oversees the assembling of advisory groups and provides guidance to those groups in the conduct of their work.
 Also responsible for the ongoing and strategic evaluation of current NAM programs and activities.

-Responsible for developing and managing one or more of the organization’s programs or projects with minimal oversight by project director.
+The Program Officer is responsible for developing and managing one or more of the NAM’s programs or projects with minimal oversight by Director.
 Develops program or project strategy and budget, supervises staff, and ensures program or project meets objectives.
 Assembles committees/panels and serves as staff liaison between committee/panel members and the National Academies.
 Develops prospectuses and raises funds for new projects.
-The work is primarily intellectual or analytical in character, requiring advanced knowledge.
-Assignments are broadly defined and require judgment and creativity to complete.
-Incumbent has authority to take whatever action deemed advisable or necessary, and is often responsible for oversight or management of other staff.
-Reports to project director.
+Incumbent applies in-depth professional level knowledge to independently solve a full range of complex problems.